 This is probably the hardest one (for me, at least).
 I don’t care what you call it: touching, scratching, squeezing, popping, or caressing your blemishes will only make them stay for longer.
 The best way to get rid of an unwanted visitor is to ignore them.
 The same goes for your blemishes.
 The moment you lay a finger on one of your blemishes or spots, you’ve invited it to stay for longer.

 You do yourself a great injustice every time you try to pop a pimple or get rid of a whitehead.
 Allow your blemishes to go through their cycle on your face - just think of them like tenants who are only visiting for the weekend or a week tops.
 The moment you stop touching your unwanted blemishes is also the moment you’ll notice how they disappear without leaving a mark.

-If you are like me and have trouble not touching your blemishes, then you should definitely try our Healing Acne Patches, which are tiny patches that work to effectively remove your blemishes.
-You just put one on top of a blemish and leave it on overnight.
+If you are like me and have trouble not touching your blemishes, try our Healing Acne Patches, which are tiny patches that work to discreetly heal your blemishes.
+You just put one on top of a blemish and leave it on for up to 6 hours.
 These little patches have very few, yet effective ingredients that allow your blemish to go through its cycle quicker and leave your skin fresh.
-When you wake up in the morning, you’ll definitely see an improvement.